ni/labview-gdrive/README.md

 1. Open the wizard and press continue (make sure that the drop down selector says “create a project”)
 2. On the next page, click “go to credentials”
 3. You should now see a page titled “Add Credentials to your project”
-**a.
+..a.
 Which API are you using? : Google Drive API
-**b.
+..b.
 Where will you be calling the API from?: Other UI
-**c.
+..c.
 What data will you be using?: User Data
-**d.
+..d.
 Then, click “What credentials do I need?”
 4. Create an OAuth 2.0 client ID
 5. Register your email address
 6. Product Name: GDrive for LabVIEW